 No. Although we’ve had considerable first-hand construction experience, as a company we strictly provide architectural design services.
 We work with a large number of different, independent contractors and do not require our clients to work with any one in particular.
 Our role is providing guidance and options for the owner’s ultimate choice of contractor.

 Not really.
 Our smallest project was adding a full-height bay window to the side of a family room with a showerhead at the ceiling, floor drain and sculptural dead tree – to serve as an indoor “rainforest perch” for tropical bird (in Philadelphia).
 To us, the most critical factor is not the size of a project, but rather how invested the owner is in achieving very particular results – instead of settling for generic solutions.

-Without question we feel that continuing our involvement during construction makes for a smoother process and results in a better end product.
+Without question we feel that continuing our involvement during construction makes for a smoother process and results in a far better end product.
 That having been said, although we advocate for full involvement during construction, ultimately it is the owner’s decision as to how much our services are utilized in that phase.
 We typically give owners a range of options for our level of involvement during the construction phase.

 We are often called upon to assist prospective property buyers in deciding if a given site or existing building will lend itself to achieving their goals.
 Sometimes we are able to provide sufficient guidance on the basis of a simple walk-thru.
 Other times we will undertake a quick feasibility study to test the workability of options for renovations or additions.
 We welcome the opportunity to work at the earliest stages of your decision-making process.